Coko-Foundation/Kotahi/FAQ.md

 #### Form fields for publishing an article to Crossref

-Publishing to Crossref requires that you have certain fields configured via the form-builder.
+Registering an `article` DOI to Crossref on the publish action requires that you have certain fields configured via the form-builder.
 These are:

 <!-- prettier-ignore -->
 | Field type | Internal field name       | Purpose                                                                                                                            |